affiliate programs · creator economy

 What This Means for Brands Running Affiliate Programs

-2. Target recruitment at T3 and T4.
-68.5 percent of the working inventory lives there (n=8,618).
-If your affiliate manager is spending 80 percent of their time pitching T1 creators, you are misallocated.
+- Target recruitment at the 50K to 250K and 10K to 50K bands.
+68.5 percent of the working inventory is there (n=8,618).
+If your affiliate manager is spending 80 percent of their time pitching 1M+ creators, you are misallocated.

 For deeper context on how these patterns compare across markets, see our coverage of influencer marketing agencies in New York and the TikTok creator economy for 2026.